Hide page

 Ombudsman for Children

-The Ombudsman for Children's Office (OCO) is a human rights institution which promotes the rights and welfare of young people under 18 years of age living in Ireland.
-You can find out more about your rights and about the work of the Ombudsman for Children's Office (OCO) by checking out the 'It's Your Right' campaign at the link above.
+The Ombudsman for Children’s Office (OCO) is a human rights institution which promotes the rights and welfare of young people under 18 years of age living in Ireland.
+You can find out more about your rights and about the work of the Ombudsman for Children’s Office (OCO) by checking out the ‘It’s Your Right’ campaign at the link below.